NcEternal/PACS_Challenge_3/README.md

 Solution to the $3^{rd}$ PACS challenge.
 Implementation of a Laplace Equation solver.

 The make file produces two executables: `main` and `performance_test`. <br>
 `main` is the main way to use the solver.
-It can be run with from the command line using `mpiexec -np n ./main`, where n is the number of processes you want to use.
+It can be run from the command line using `mpiexec -np n ./main`, where n is the number of processes you want to use.
 Upon launching, it will ask for the name of a file (extension included) in the `/src/parameters/` folder.
 Pressing enter without providing such name will use the default problem data.
 The solution to the equation will be written in *.vtk* format in the `/src/output/` folder in a file named `out_{name of the input file without extension}.vtk` <br>
-`performance_test` is used to test the speed and precision of the class on the default problem for a grid with $n = 2^k, k = 4, ..., 8$ points per side. `performance_test` is best use with the script found in the `./test/` directory.
+`performance_test` is used to test the speed and precision of the class on the default problem for a grid with $n = 2^k, k = 4, ..., 8$ points per side. `performance_test` is best used with the script found in the `./test/` directory.